nitinroy1331/JavaScript-The-Weird-Parts-Notes/README.md

 c.log();

 ```
 ### 'arguments' and REST
  Arrays  - Collections of Anything
 **Arrays** can hold a mix of anything: functions, primitives, objects.

 **Arguments** are the parameters you pass to a function.
 JS creates a keyword of the same name which is an array-like that contains all parameters that you passed.
 In ES6 we can do: `function greet(firstname, ...other)` and `other` will be an array that contains the rest of the arguments.

-- When an execution context is created, JavaScript creates the variable
-environment, outer environment, this, and ***arguments***.
+- When an execution context is created, JavaScript creates the variable environment, outer environment, this, and ***arguments***.
-- The ***arguments*** variable is actually an array, and it contains all the
-arguments that you have passed to the function.
-- The rest operator takes the arguments that aren't defined specifically, and
-get wrapped into an array.
+- The rest operator takes the arguments that aren't defined specifically, and get wrapped into an array.

 ##  - Framework Aside Function Overloading
 You can call one function which inside calls another function with a certain set of parameters.